-Many car enthusiasts are curious to see if small wheels can speed up cars.
+Many car enthusiasts wonder if small wheels can speed up cars.
 As an engineer, lemme explain everything you need to know.

 Putting smaller wheels on a car doesn’t necessarily make the car faster as it mainly depends on Engine torque, Gear ratio, Final drive ratio, and wheel radius.
 Thus, at some engine speeds, the car may accelerate faster with smaller wheels, while some engine speeds are beneficial for regular wheels.

 Moreover, using smaller wheels on a car has both pros and cons.
-We’re gonna look into every aspect of this topic in detail.
+We’re going to look into every aspect of this topic in detail.

 Are cars with small wheels fast?